mejgun/yt-proxy/README.md

         // file path
         "path": "yt-dlp",
         // arguments for extractor
-        // args separator шы ",,", not space
+        // args separator is ",,", not space
         // {{.HEIGHT}} will be replaced with requested height (360/480/720)
         // {{.URL}} will be replace with requested url
         // also you can use {{.FORMAT}} - requested format (now - only mp4 or m4a)